memphis2coder/The-News/README.md

 # The-News
-My News Website was created using HTML/CSS/JavaScript and I used newsapi.org for data.
+My News Website I created using HTML/CSS/JavaScript and I used newsapi.org for data.

 credit to newsapi.org.